dobedobedu/AEO-for-creative-process/docs/PRD.md

 - Run status shows completed/total calls.
 - Raw responses and citations are visible in the UI.
 - Gemini 3 Pro analysis returns narrative + charts and persists in insights.
+- Provider concurrency executes one lane per provider in parallel.

 ## Trigger library
 See docs/Trigger-Library.md for the MVP trigger set.